top of page

 The Club will not use Club funds to purchase alcoholic beverages.
 (1995)

-Illegal Equipment:
+Illegal Equipment

 It is the individual responsibility of each Club member to insure all their equipment conforms to USGA standards.
-A list of conforming clubs and conforming ball may be viewed at
+A list of conforming clubs and conforming ball may be viewed at www.usga.org.
+The penalty for use of any USGA banned equipment is disqualification.
+(2006)

-Leave of Absence to Active Status:
+Leave of Absence to Active Status

 Any member on leave of absence who returns to active status after June 1 will be charged one-half of the normal annual dues for that year.
 (1995)

-• January 1st to March 31st – 100% refund of Membership dues paid.
+• January 1st to March 31st – 100% refund of Membership dues minus GGA GHIN Fees (if applicable)

 • April 1st to June 30th – 50% refund of Membership dues minus CGA GHIN Fees.